charlie-vf/genshin-recipes-blog-api/README.md

 ### profiles

 This app holds data on user profiles.
-It allows users to create and edit their profiles, including adding bios (field: content in model).
+It allows users to create and update their profiles, including adding bios (field: content in model).

 The serializer allows tracking of number of recipes, followers and following which are displayed on the user's profiles on the client site.